Gratheon/website/about/company/Culture and values 🫀/Radiate truth 🌞.md

 Do not be gloomy
 ## Examples
 - Our code is open source
-- Our discord chat is public
+- Our internal communication is public
+	- Discord chats
 	- Our meetings on youtube are public
 - Our datasets are public
-- We do not separate company data into secret, confidential, internal, restricted etc. All data is considered public
+- We do not separate company data into `secret`, `confidential`, `internal`, `restricted` levels.
+All data is considered public